Alexis Montgomery scores 20 as Seattle U women wins WAC opener

 Alexis Montgomery had 20 points and seven rebounds as the Seattle U women’s basketball team won its Western Athletic Conference opener, beating Cal State-Bakersfield 54-47 Saturday afternoon at the Connolly Complex.

-Jacinta Beckley added 18 points in her second start of the season.
+Jacinta Beckley added a career-high 18 points in her second start of the season.
 She also had seven rebounds for Seattle (4-12).

+Seattle trailed most of the second and third quarters, but took a lead early in the fourth.
+Beckley gave the Redhawks a lead they never gave up with a three-point play with around six minutes remaining.

+Montgomery, the WAC’s leading scorer, had a three-point play of her own with 3:01 remaining to put the Redhawks up 49-42.

 The Roadrunners (5-10), who swept three games from the Redhawks last season, are coming off a rain-shortened win.
 Bakersfield was leading visiting Cal Poly on Dec.
 31 when the roof at the Icardo Center began to leak.
 The game was called.